familyfriendlymikey/mpv-cut/README.md

 in some language, but not everyone wants to learn LUA and an API to cut their videos.

-I chose to wrote the default `make_cuts` script in Imba, an extremely underrated language that compiles to readable JavaScript.
+I chose to write the default `make_cuts` script in Imba, an extremely underrated language that compiles to readable JavaScript.
 Python would have been a good candidate as well, but Python's VM takes significantly longer to start up than Node's which I didn't like.